davetodd/akshays-tomb/README.md

 Akshay's Tomb is a work of fiction produced in accordance with the latest Freehull terms and conditions (_rev.
 1512-02-15_).
 The appropriate writing and dissemination licenses have been obtained and are on file at the Freehull Estate Administration Center.

 As contractually stipulated, work is being done in an open environment to ensure adherance to previously negotiated timelines.
-The author (David Todd) acknowledges that failure to abide by timeline will result in a summons, to be determined at a later date, of a type that does not preclude supernatural origin.
+The author acknowledges that failure to abide by timeline will result in a summons, to be determined at a later date, of a type that does not preclude supernatural origin.

 ## Citizens Success Committee Public Archives